top of page

 John Wycliffe was scholastic, philosopher and bible translator, well known for translating the bible into the language we know and love today.

-Evidence of both can be seen at Lutterworth's museum, less than 4 miles away from the site.
+Evidence of both can be seen at Lutterworth's museum.

 Today this unique area extends to some 830 acres and is a location rich in history and natural history.
-It combines extensive sweeps of parkland, within a spectacular landscape of huge areas of grass, bracken covered slopes, rock outcrops (which include some of the oldest rocks in England), areas of marsh, veteran trees and small woodlands, nationally famous herds of red & fallow deer and the incised valley of the River Lin – which today outfalls into the adjoining Cropston Reservoir.
+It combines extensive sweeps of parkland, within a spectacular landscape of huge areas of grass, bracken covered slopes, rock outcrops, areas of marsh, veteran trees and small woodlands, nationally famous herds of red & fallow deer and the incised valley of the River Lin – which today outfalls into the adjoining Cropston Reservoir.

 Sport

 2015/16 Premier League Champions with a proud history.
-Founded in 1884 as Leicester Fosse, Leicester City has been home to many of football's greats including Peter Shilton, Frank Worthington, Gordon Banks and current internationals Riyad Mahrez and Jamie Vardy.
+Founded in 1884 as Leicester Fosse, Leicester City has been home to many of football's greats including Peter Shilton, Frank Worthington, Gordon Banks and Jamie Vardy.
 Find out more about events, training sessions, stadium tours, the club and fixtures at the King Power Stadium...

 The Leicester Tigers have an illustrious history dating back to 1880.
 The Tigers are now the best-supported and most successful club in English rugby, occupying an enviable position in the game both at home and abroad.
 Visit their website to find out more about the club and fixtures at Welford Road...